ingo/ingo.github.io/_recipes/boiled_beef_with_dill_sauce.md

 title: Boiled Beef with Dill Sauce
 ---

-Chilling allows the flavors to meld.
+Chilling the resulting dish and rewarming allows the flavors to meld.
 The sauce cuts through the richness of the beef.

 ### Ingredients